Information Sessions & Campus Visits

-Adult-gerontology Acute care clinical nurse specialists care for critically ill patients throughout the continuum of care.
-The AGCCCNS ensures a comprehensive focus on quality nursing care and facilitates and leads initiatives that ensure quality patient outcomes.
-The AGCCCNS integrates care across the continuum and through three spheres of influence: direct patient/client care, nurses and nursing practice, and systems and organizations.
+Adult-gerontology acute care clinical nurse specialists care for critically ill patients throughout the continuum of care.
+The AGACCNS ensures a comprehensive focus on quality nursing care and facilitates and leads initiatives that ensure quality patient outcomes.
+The AGACCNS integrates care across the continuum and through three spheres of influence: direct patient/client care, nurses and nursing practice, and systems and organizations.
 CNSs create environments through mentoring and system changes that empower nurses to develop caring, evidence-based practices.

-What types of jobs are available for AGCCCNS’s?
+What types of jobs are available for AGACCNSs?

-AGCCCNS’s work in many settings, which include, but are not limited to: Acute care units, inpatient units, specialty practices such as neurosurgery, cardiology, hematology, trauma, orthopedics and many others.
-AGCCCNS’s are practicing in academic medical centers, community hospital settings, subacute settings, and inpatient settings.
-In our current climate of quality and safety, the AGCCCNS role is highly recognized for its contributions to improving patient outcomes.
+AGACCNSs work in many settings, which include, but are not limited to: acute care units, inpatient units, specialty practices such as neurosurgery, cardiology, hematology, trauma, orthopedics and many others.
+AGCCCNSs are practicing in academic medical centers, community hospital settings, subacute settings and inpatient settings.
+In our current climate of quality and safety, the AGACCNS's role is highly recognized for its contributions to improving patient outcomes.

 How long does the program take to complete?

-The BSN-DNP degree AGCCCNS program will be approximately 11-13 semesters for the part-time student and 8-9 semesters for full-time.
-The MSN-DNP, for applicants who are already APN’s, will vary depending on the course work taken in the master’s program.
+The BSN-DNP degree AGACCNS program is approximately 3.5 years which is 11-12 terms.
+The MSN-DNP, for applicants who are already APNs, will vary depending on the course work taken in the master’s program.

 How much clinical time will I do?